 - Implant-supported Prettau® Zirconia bridges are designed and manufactured using state-of-the-art CAD/CAM technology to achieve a precise and comfortable fit.
 You and your doctor thoroughly review a computer-generated model of your unique smile restoration.
 Once you approve the model, your bridge is precision-milled from a solid block of zirconia, then hand-colored and finished to match the natural look of your teeth and gums.

-Teeth Tomorrow Connecticut is Here to Help
+Teeth Tomorrow Hudson Valley is Here to Help